slkzgm/mintvial-discord-bot/README.md

 {
   "token": YOUR_TOKEN,
   "clientId": YOUR_CLIENT_ID,
-  "apiUrl": "https://www.slkzgm.com/mintvial/" // OR USE YOUR OWN API, }
+  "apiUrl": "https://www.slkzgm.com/mintvial/" // OR USE YOUR OWN API }
 ```